modelscope/FunASR/docs/model_selection.md

 ## Practical recommendations

-- Start with SenseVoice-Small for demos, private APIs, agent voice input, and multilingual workloads.
+- With a GPU, default to Fun-ASR-Nano — the flagship LLM-based model (31 languages), strongest on hard, contextual, and proper-noun-heavy audio.
-- Use Paraformer when your production traffic is primarily Mandarin and you want the mature non-autoregressive ASR path.
+- On CPU, or for multilingual + emotion workloads, use SenseVoice-Small (fast non-autoregressive, CPU-viable).
-- Use Fun-ASR-Nano when you specifically want the LLM-based model path or vLLM acceleration experiments.
+- Use Paraformer when your production traffic is primarily Mandarin and you want timestamps or hotwords.
 - Use the streaming runtime when partial results and long-lived connections matter more than a single final transcript.
 - Keep model aliases stable in production runbooks so benchmark results and bug reports are reproducible.
 - Open a [Deployment Help issue](https://github.com/modelscope/FunASR/issues/new?template=deployment_help.md) with model, device, command, logs, audio duration, and runtime path when you get stuck.